 Commercial Loan Calculator

 Don't meet these qualifications?
 Check out these funding options:

 You’ve found the building you love.
 Maybe it’s a cute repurposed bungalow for your retro boutique.
 Maybe it’s a cozy restaurant space for your pizza business.
 Or maybe it’s a light-filled office building for your design firm.

 No matter what it is, the only thing that stands between you and that building is that commercial real estate loan you’re applying for.
 (Okay, maybe not the only thing.
 Just bear with us.)
 But do you understand the true cost of that loan?

 Factors like term length and interest can dramatically affect the cost of your business real estate loan.
-Before you take out a commercial real estate loan for your small business, make sure you do the math with a commercial loan calculator.
+So before you take out a commercial real estate loan for your small business, make sure you do the math with our commercial real estate loan calculator, or business mortgage calculator.

 We’ll show you how.

 Using a commercial loan calculator